5 Must Try Coffee Shops in Orlando

 - Highlight: Beautiful décor and presentation

 The best place in the city for a great cup of Columbian coffee and a delicious breakfast is CFS.
-With 2 convenient locations (Downtown and Dr. Phillips), CFS is a great choice no matter where your day’s adventures make take you.
+With 2 convenient locations (Downtown and Dr. Phillips), CFS is a great choice no matter where your day’s adventures may take you.
 CFS serves 100% Columbian coffee.
 They serve each drink in a beautiful mug and the décor inside is visually appealing.
 This is by far the best decorated shop in all of Orlando (Dr Phillips location).
 Their espresso drinks are top notch – the Americano is the best in town!
 If you are in the mood for something creative, they offer a handful of specialty drinks (try the popular Rainbow Lavender latte or a refreshing Mocha Frappe sure to cool you down on a hot summer day).

 The highlight at CFS is the impressive food menu.
 While many coffee shops offer no more than a few simple pastries, CFS offers a delicious assortment of healthy fare.
 Homemade Arepas, avocado toast, smoothie bowls, omelets, empanadas, and assorted pastries & macarons are all on the lineup.
 I recommend indulging in the sweet toast.
 This satisfying dish includes 2 slices of multi grain toast topped with peanut butter, Nutella, or almond butter, along with sliced bananas, strawberries, sliced almonds, coconut shreds, and hemp seeds – it’s really filling & delicious!